What You Would Need to Do

 3. Agree to Share Your Electronic Health Records (EHR)

-As part of the consent process, we will also ask you to agree to share your electronic health records (EHR).
+As part of the consent process, we will ask you to agree to share your electronic health records (EHR).
 Sharing your EHR is your choice.
 If you decide not to share your EHR, you can still participate by answering health surveys.
 But you will not be asked to take part in some other aspects of the program.

 4. Answer Health Surveys